Satharus/LogFS/README.md

 - Creating files and directories (```touch``` and ```mkdir```)
 - Editing files (```nano``` or ```vim```)
 - Deleting files and directories (```rm``` and ```rmdir```)
+- Logs everything to a file, and give the user the ability to:
+  - View the logs.
+  - Reset the logs.
+  - Mount the filesystem with logging disabled.
 ### To be added
 - Support for links.
 - Support for copying and moving(renaming).